 \subsection{Comparison Methods}

-We evaluate the effectiveness of the proposed algorithm by comparing it with the following methods: \begin{itemize} \item \textit{Random Method}: In this method, the active beamforming matrix of the BS, the IRS phase shifts, and the UAV trajectory are set randomly. \item \textit{Communication-only Method}: In this method, the GDMDDPG algorithm focuses only on the communication performance of the system, \textit{i.e.}, it only maximizes the communication rate between the BS and the users. \item \textit{Sensing-only Method}: In this method, the GDMDDPG algorithm focuses only on the sensing performance \textit{i.e.}, it only maximizes the sensing rate of the target. \end{itemize}
+The proposed algorithm is evaluated through comparisons with the following methods.: \begin{itemize} \item \textit{Random Method}: In this method, the active beamforming matrix of the BS, IRS phase shifts, and UAV trajectory are set randomly. \item \textit{Communication-only Method}: In this method, the GDMDDPG algorithm focuses only on the communication performance of the system, \textit{i.e.}, it only maximizes the communication rate between the BS and the users. \item \textit{Sensing-only Method}: In this method, the GDMDDPG algorithm focuses only on the sensing performance \textit{i.e.}, it only maximizes the beampattern gain of the target. \end{itemize}

-Moreover, we compare our proposed GDMDDPG algorithm with the following state-of-art DRL algorithms: \begin{itemize} \item \textit{DDPG}: DDPG algorithm is used to solve the CSEMOP to verify the effectiveness of the proposed improvement factors.
-Note that DDPG is applied with the noise perturbation mechanism to encourage exploration~\cite{Lillicrap2016}. \item \textit{TD3}: TD3 algorithm can be considered as an enhanced version of DDPG, which employs improvements such as dual Q-network, delayed update, and noise regularization to address the limitations of DDPG~\cite{Fujimoto2018}. \end{itemize}
+Moreover, we compare our proposed GDMDDPG algorithm with the following state-of-the-art DRL algorithms: \begin{itemize} \item \textit{DDPG}: The DDPG algorithm is used to solve the optimization problem to verify the effectiveness of the proposed improvement factors.
+Note that DDPG is applied with the noise perturbation mechanism to encourage exploration~\cite{Lillicrap2016}. \item SAC: The SAC algorithm improves policy exploration by maximizing entropy while optimizing the expected cumulative discounted reward, which enables it to achieve strong and stable performance across various tasks~\cite{Haarnoja2018}. \end{itemize}